 Intern at a company.

 Children ages 15 and older can work at actual businesses in the UAE for real money!
-Many companies look for eager, young, and creative minds who are willing to spend some of their vacation time lending a helping hand and getting paid for it.
+Many companies look for eager, young, and creative minds who are willing to spend some of their summer vacation time lending a helping hand and getting paid for it.

 The lesson here is time is money, and money doesn’t just magically appear, it comes from hard work!
 It’s also an opportunity to explore what your child’s skills are and what they enjoy, especially as they get closer to college.